4 of our favourite Peak District Waterfalls

 Pubs and restaurants near to Kinder Downfall

 There are many lovely pubs, restaurants and cafes near Kinder Downfall.
 It was hard to pick just a couple!
-We enjoy visiting the Pack Horse in Hayfield, a traditional cosy country pub serving food all day.
+We enjoy visiting the Pack Horse in Hayfield, a traditional cosy country pub serving daily food.
 Their menu highlights local produce and is made fresh to order.
 It’s the perfect place to relax after a long hike.
-We also have to mention a hidden gem in the Derbyshire countryside; Colosseo is an Italian Bar and Restaurant serving tasty food and mind-blowing views!
+We must also mention a hidden gem in the Derbyshire countrysideColosseo, an Italian bar and restaurant serving tasty food and mind-blowing views!